Samrak/SQLiteKotlin/README.md

 ### What is this repository for? ###

-* Quick suEasy SQLite using in Android with Kotlin Programming.
+* Easy SQLite using in Android with Kotlin Programming.
 * 1.0

 ### How do I get set up? ###